borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

   - stateless and permissionless public money
   - gives you power over money, and ultimate freedom to live on your own terms
 * 13 New [Social Contract](https://iep.utm.edu/soc-cont/){:target="_blank"} (Novel form of Institution, [BTC-Social-Contract](https://medium.com/s/story/bitcoins-social-contract-1f8b05ee24a9){:target="_blank"})
+  - complex sociotechnical system
   - decouples need for large institutions from the network
 * 14 Decentralized monetary system in network Topology but also Philosophy
-  - has internal checks and balances (wisdom of the crowd)
+  - new model with internal checks and balances (wisdom of the crowd)
 * 15 Pilot project on how to run society in less centralized way
 * 16 New Global financial system
   - neutral form of money (not controlled by anyone)
+  - the New Operating System of the Economy
 * 17 Monetary / Economic energy
   - from [First Principles](https://fs.blog/first-principles/){:target="_blank"} Money is an exchange of energy (Econ 101)
   - Bitcoin as a reduction of Entropy ([Bitcoin Information Theory B.I.T.](https://bitcoinmagazine.com/culture/bitcoin-information-theory-bit){:target="_blank"})